jasmin-software/dotnet_agui_workshop/resources/agui-meetup-event-details.md

 - A GitHub Personal Access Token (fine-grained, with Model (read) permission)

 Whether you’re building internal tools, experimenting with AI agents, or exploring how **.NET**, **AG-UI**, and **Blazor** fit together–this workshop will give you a practical foundation you can build on.

+## Speakers
+### Medhat Elmasry & Jasmin Goh
+- Medhat Elmasry is an instructor at BCIT, Microsoft MVP since 2017, and founder of the .NET BC Meetup Group.
+He is a big fan of .NET.
+- Jasmin Goh is a software engineer with 4+ years of experience building enterprise .NET applications.
+She enjoys building things that are intuitive to use - and enjoyable to work with.